 - Regulations for the bench fee of FWO fellows

 These regulations contain all information about the bench fees for PhD and Postdoctoral Researchers of the FWO.

 These regulations set out the requirements for the composition of the expert panels and the experts’ code of conduct as well as the scoring and selection methodology (decision-making process).

 Additional information for applicants

 - See /en/contact/for-the-researcher/for requesting additional info and for specific questions

 - Evaluation and selection procedures are commented during the information sessions and in this presentation.
-The presentation allows to better understand the evaluation and selection process, and to preprare an application that meets the selection criteria
+The presentation allows to better understand the evaluation and selection process, and to prepare an application that meets the selection criteria.
+Dates information sessions:

 - Example application form: offers a number of screenshots of the online application forms and the project template outline

 Support with your application